Visitor Centre Exhibitions

 Here you can find details of current exhibitions being displayed in the Garden’s Visitor Centre.

 'Artwave North' is an exciting group with award winning artists based in North East England.
 We have exhibited throughout the region for the past four years, and twice before our artwork has been enjoyed by visitors to the Botanic Garden.
 We display a variety of artistic techniques often experimenting with novel as well as traditional media.
-Our exhibition runs throughout the month of November.
+Our exhibition runs throughout the months of November and December.

 March 2018 - John Renshaw